Knock on Wood (Eddie Floyd song): Other cover versions

 A singer Mary Griffin recorded her disco/dance version for the 1998 film 54; Griffin's recording was released that same year as a promotional single.

-Actress Emma Stone performed the song in the 2010 movie, Easy A.
+The Billboard magazine noted in 1998 that Stewart's version is "tough" to render, but it praised Griffin's "vocal prowess, attitude, and range of a true ingenuine" in spirit of Stewart's version, especially in the "movie mix" track of the promo-only release.